mzidra/mzidra/README.md

       ౿ ָ 🎀 𞥊 ︶︶

-FANDOMS I WILL AVOID - this is out of predijuce or dislike for the fans
+FANDOMS I WILL AVOID (outdated) - this is out of predijuce or dislike for the fans

 BNHA